 Routing on the Host enables you to run OSPF or BGP directly on server hosts.
-This can enable a network architecture known as anycast, where servers provide the same service without needing layer 2 extensions or load balancer appliances.
+This can enable a network architecture known as anycast, where many servers can provide the same service without needing layer 2 extensions or load balancer appliances.

 The following image depicts an example anycast network.
 Each server is advertising the 172.16.255.66/32 anycast IP address.

 Anycast relies on layer 3 equal cost multipath functionality to provide load sharing throughout the network.
 Each server announces a route for a service.
-As the route propagates through the network, each network device sees the route as originating from multiple places.
+As the route is propagated through the network, each network device sees the route as originating from multiple places.
 As an end user connects to the anycast IP, each network device performs a hardware hash of the layer 3 and layer 4 headers to determine which path to use.

 Every packet in a flow from an end user has the same source and destination IP address as well as source and destination port numbers.
-The hash performed by the network devices results in the same answer for every packet, ensuring all packets in a flow go to the same destination.
+The hash performed by the network devices results in the same answer for every packet, ensuring all packets in a flow are sent to the same destination.

 In the following image, the client initiates two flows: the blue, dotted flow and the red dashed flow.
 Each flow has the same source IP address (the client’s IP address), destination IP address (172.16.255.66) and same destination port (depending on the service; for example, DNS is port 53).
 Each flow has a unique source port generated by the client.